 Since the concept of photic driving was discovered by Adrian & Matthews in 1943, several thousand studies have been published on the topic of AVE.
 In the 1950s, there was growing interest in the subjective effects of AVE.
 W. Gray Walters exposed several thousand subjects to photic stimulation at various frequencies and recorded their subjective experiences.

 On another front, Dr. William Kroger, a physician with the US military, noticed that battleships and bomber planes were being driven into enemy territory because the radar operators were being entrained into a trance state from the old-fashioned “blip” style radars.
 This spurned Kroger to team up with Sidney Schneider of the Schneider Instrument Company, and they developed the first commercial photic stimulator in 1955, which they used primarily for hypnotic induction and pain reduction during gastro-intestinal surgery and dental work.

 In the decades since, close to 100 clinical studies have been published on AVE.
 There are over two dozen studies on our DAVID products alone.
 There have been over 70 schools using our products for ADHD and behavioral disorders.
 It's being used to reduce PTSD in several VA centers around the USA.
 Some studies, such as those by Michael Telch, are published in peer-reviewed academic journals, such as Behavior, Research and Therapy.
-I have published several research articles on AVE, written two chapters in college-level psychology text books, and produced an online Stimulation Technologies/Entrainment course.
+I have published several research articles on AVE, written four chapters in college-level psychology text books, and produced an online Stimulation Technologies/Entrainment course.
 I wrote a book named The Rediscovery of Audio-Visual Entrainment.
 I have also traveled to many locations in North America, the UK, Australia, and Europe to present training workshops.

 Watch this fun video of Dancing in My Dendrites by Dave Siever